 Safety Tips.
 Do not take any chances with fires.
 Immediately pull the fire alarm and then call the Guard House.
 If you are in a room and the fire alarm has sounded, do not open the door until you check for smoke around the door cracks and feel the surface on the door.
 If it is hot, do not open it.
 If the door seems cool, open it cautiously with your body braced solidly against it.
 If in-rushing heated air is not detected, proceed rapidly to a clear exit, closing all doors behind you.
-If the door is hot, do not open the door.
-Seal up the cracks around the door with sheets, towels, or other.
-The door can hold back harmful heat and smoke.
+If the door can hold back harmful heat and smoke.
 Hang a sheet out the window to signal rescuers.
 Open the window slightly to let fresh air in and smoke-filled air out.